akkibaddi/LightningDataTableCoursesPerContact/README.md

 7) Go to profile settings to set the permissions to tabs for courses and coursemanagement tab

-8) Set the feile level security for all the fields for course object
+8) Set the field level security for all the fields for course object

 9) test the app by creating necessary courses associated to a contact and open the course management tab